• Skip to primary navigation

 • Tijuana Sling.

-Apart from these, many bartenders and mixologists have reinvented classics by experimenting with unconventional ingredients, resulting in unique flavors and textures that elevate the cocktail experience.
+Apart from these, many bartenders and mixologists have reinvented classics by experimenting with unconventional ingredients, resulting in unique flavors and textures that improve the cocktail experience - consider dark vs light tequila differences when selecting a spirit for a twist.

 Although there are still questions about the origin of both rum and tequila and where their differences truly lie, one thing is for sure: these two spirits spark a different level of energy.